 In early 2000 Hurlbut received a portion of her father’s ashes from her mother.
 She decided to photograph his cremated remains, marking the beginning of the photographic series, Deuil (to mourn).
 Working with her father posthumously felt like she was in a conversation with him.
 This experience gave her some measure of solace.
 She continues to work with the ashes of individuals, both human and animal.
 She considers her photographs to be posthumous portraits that represent the transformation of the body.
 The ash works are made possible through the promised loans negotiated directly with living individuals who want to be memorialized, or the consent of the family members of the deceased.

 Hurlbut has exhibited extensively nationally, as well as in New York, England, Mexico, France and Germany.
-Her work is in the collection of the Musée d’art contemporain de Montréal, the National Gallery of Canada, and the Art Gallery of Ontario among others.
+Her work is in the collection of the Musée d’art contemporain de Montréal, the National Gallery of Canada, the Art Gallery of Ontario and the Albright-Knox Art Gallery among others.

 Spring Hurlbut is based in Toronto and is represented by Georgia Scherman Projects, Toronto.